health & wellbeing

 How many macadamias is it healthy to eat?

 A healthy handful of macadamias is about 30g or 15 whole nuts.
-We should all strive to eat at least one healthy handful per day.
+We should all strive to eat at least one healthy handful of nuts per day.
 But there’s no reason why you can’t eat more.

 Can eating macadamias reduce the risk of cancer?